S-Nuttapong/Demo/docs/tf_server_local.md

 Then do the following:

-1. Run the tensorflow server container
+1. Run the tensorflow server container:
 ```bash
 # From Traffy_Demo/
 docker run -t --rm -p 8501:8501 \